 - Staff development is provided in differentiated instructional practices in the areas of ELA, ELD and math. - The workshop model is used in ELA and math in classrooms to allow time for teachers to work with small groups of learners on specific areas of need. - Teachers closely monitor ongoing assessments in order to identify the particular needs of each student. - Teachers meet regularly as grade-level teams to identify target students using data and tools such as the ROCI process. - Teachers meet regularly with the principal to discuss the various needs of students in each class.
 Strategies to meet academic and behavior needs are discussed. - Students in all grades are targeted for participation in before and after school intervention classes taught by classroom teachers.
 Classes vary in length from 30-60 minutes and target specific areas of weakness for small groups of students.

-Evidence-based educational practices to raise student achievement release of responsibility models as well as small group instruction.
+Evidence-based educational practices to raise student achievement

 Russo/McEntee Academy depends on a variety of research-based educational practices to raise student achievement: